sirkris/Bern-Ed/src/BernEdBot/Sidebar.md

 |:---------:|-----:|:------|
 $PUBTABLE$

-The above is just a partial list because Reddit limits how long the sidebar can be.

-Use the [Bern-Ed app](https://play.google.com/store/apps/details?id=com.kriscraig.berned) to view the full list of publications.
+Use the [Bern-Ed app](https://play.google.com/store/apps/details?id=com.kriscraig.berned) to view the full list of publications for all states.

-### Our Friends

-r/StillSandersForPres

-r/WayOfTheBern

-r/WayOfTheWriter

-r/Kossacks_for_Sanders

-r/Bernie

-r/Bernie2020

-r/Political_Revolution